Websockets

 Overview

-Binds a custom event to the Binary Data Received delegate of a WebSocket Proxy
+Binds a custom event to the Binary Data Received delegate of a WebSocket Proxy instance.
+This event is triggered whenever binary data is received from the WebSocket server.

 Use this to handle incoming binary payloads, such as files, byte-encoded objects, or custom binary protocols.
 If the message is received in parts (fragments), the final fragment will be marked accordingly.